aubreybmina/mission-5/README.md

 To run the project on your local desktop run the following scripts:

-1. On your terminal, go to api folder then start the db connection and the server
+1. On your terminal, go to api directory then start the db connection and the server

    ```sh
    cd api
    yarn dev
    ```

-2. Add a new terminal, go to ui folder then run the ui.
+2. Add a new terminal, go to ui directory then run the ui.
 It will automatically open a browser tab
    ```sh
    cd ui
    yarn start